Working Together: Faculty and Students with Disabilities at the University of Washington - Seattle

 firstname.lastname@example.org, Mary Gates Hall

-Students, faculty, and staff with disabilities have access to computing resources through specialized equipment and software in the ATL.
+Students, faculty, and staff with disabilities have access to computing resources through specialized equipment and software in the ATC.
 Check the University of Washington Technology Services catalog for classes.
-Refer to the ATL website for additional information.

 Disability Advocacy Student Alliance